 - You must not be declared as a dependent on anyone else’s tax return.
 Parents often claim children as dependents.

-If you’re a dependent or are married, but filing your taxes separately, you’re out of luck and there’s nothing you can do to get the student loan interest deduction.
+If you’re a dependent or are married, but filing your taxes separately, you’re out of luck – there’s nothing you can do to get the student loan interest deduction.

-If you’re planning on claiming the student loan interest deduction in 2017 and beyond, you don’t have to worry about keeping track of interest all year long.
-Your student loan servicer will send you a 1098-E form giving you the total amount of interest to input onto your 1040 form.
-Here’s what this form looks like:
+If you’re planning on claiming the student loan interest deduction, you don’t have to worry about keeping track of interest all year long.
+Your student loan servicer will send you a 1098-E form giving you the total amount of interest you paid.

-Just take the information from the box that says “Student loan interest received by lender,” and input that number right into Line 33 on your 1040 form.
+Just take the information from the box that says “Student loan interest received by lender,” and input that number when you file your taxes.
 If you use an online program to do your taxes, the program will prompt you to provide the necessary information.
-That way, you can effortlessly claim your student loan interest deduction and enjoy a tax break in exchange for all of that interest you’re forced to pay.
+That way, you can effortlessly claim your student loan interest deduction and enjoy a tax break in exchange for all of that interest you have to pay.